kpratt97/post-install-config/README.md

 <br />

- <p> Configuring SLA: Help topics are used to organize help desk ticket requests into specific categories for example any issues with computer hardware such as the mouse, keyboard etc.
+ <p> Configuring SLA: Service level agreement, which is the amount of time given to respond to a ticket that comes into the helpdesk before it is marked overdue.
+  Admin Panel -> Manage -> SLA

 https://user-images.githubusercontent.com/119460677/210110948-4bc6f012-4554-40e2-b03a-05183d3c51ff.mp4